BidnessForB/postman-sdk/src/mocks/README.md

 ## Notes

 - Mock servers can be created for collections
+- **Important**: When creating a mock, the `collection` parameter must be in UID format (userId-collectionId), not just the collection ID.
+Use the `buildUid()` utility function from `core/utils`
 - You cannot create mocks for collections added to an API definition
 - Server responses simulate 5xx server-level responses (500-599)
 - Call logs have a retention period based on your Postman plan
 - Publishing a mock sets its Access Control to public
 - Unpublishing sets it back to private
+- Some features (like publishing/unpublishing) may require specific Postman plan features or permissions